mrakgr/Trading-Journal/journal_2025.md

 9:35pm.
 This is the signal.
 I am going to get serious about finishing that poker bot and doing market research.

-The longer I put this off by doing salaried work, the worse off I'd be long term.
+The longer I put this off by doing salaried work, the worse off I'll be off long term.

+10pm.
+I remember a long time ago getting an email looking for a dev for a poker system.
+I should try digging it up and seeing if they are still working on it.